The Australian Property Market Moves in Cycles

 In the early 2000's Perth had been the quiet achiever with 120% house price growth over the previous decade.

-It was not until 2002 that I decided to look into the Perth market.
-At that time we doid not have the research tools we have available today.
+It was not until 2002 that I decided to look into the Perth market myself.

 Then Perth property prices went sideways for over a decade.
 From roughly 2008 to 2021, values barely moved.